hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 ```
 </details>

+## Deployment of demo version
+The demo version comes with public example data as well as with the configuration files that are set up to work with the example data.
+The demo version can be deployed by pulling and running each docker container separately.

+TODO: Detailed instructions

+## Deployment with private data
+The full power of the forecast tools can of course only be unleashed by deploying the tools with your own operational data.
+The following steps are required to deploy the forecast tools with your own data:

-## Copy your data to the repository & adapt the configuration files
+### Copy your data to the repository & adapt the configuration files
 To be described.

-## Run the forecast tools
+### Run the forecast tools
 We provide you with a shell script that pulls the latest images from Docker Hub and runs the containers.
 The script is located in the bin folder and run as follows from the SAPPHIRE_Forecast_Tools folder:
 ```bash
 bash .bin/run_sapphire_forecast_tools.sh <path_to_data_root_folder>
 ```
 The path to the data root folder is the parent directory of your data folder where you store your discharge, bulletin templates and other data.
-By default this is the data folder in the SAPPHIRE_Forecast_Tools folder (in which case the path to the dat aroot folder would be the path to the SAPPHIRE_Forecast_Tools):
+By default this is the data folder in the SAPPHIRE_Forecast_Tools folder (in which case the path to the data root folder would be the path to the SAPPHIRE_Forecast_Tools):
 ```bash
 bash .bin/run_sapphire_forecast_tools.sh /absolute/path/to/SAPPHIRE_Forecast_Tools
 ```